FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

 Clinet - very impressive 2016 here.
 70% new oak, Dense wine filled with blueberries and dark cherries, concentrated and complex, velvety texture, rich, long creamy finish.
 96+p.

 La Cabanne - I tasted full line-up of 2016s from the portfoljo of La Cabanne's owner, Francois Estager.
-In addition to it, he presented a vertical of La Cabanne in vintages 2000 to 2015, which was originally prepared for James Suckling.
-TNs from the vertical will soon appear in separate profile here on the website.
+In addition to it, he presented a vertical of La Cabanne in vintages 2000 to 2015, which originally was prepared for James Suckling from Wine Spectator.
+TNs from this vertical are published in separate profile here on the website.

 2016 La Papeterie (Montagne St.E) was attractive, round, very fruity and tasty wine.
 Very enjoyable indeed.
 90p.